 In the short term, the slide should be regularly monitored for progression of slide movements.
 Landslide warning signs should be installed, a contingency made to implement traffic control for a one driving lane closure if a sudden movement closes the SB lane.
+A temporary detour could also be constructed in the east ditch of the highway.
 The instruments should continue to be read biannually to monitor movement rates and pore pressures to help confirm what remedial measure would be favorable at this site.